 The high-value keywords here are:

 Now, let’s take a look at the intent behind these keywords.
 At these stages, people aren’t ready to buy – they’re looking for more information or a deal before they decide with whom they do business.

 With “best SEO company,” the searcher wants to find the best of the best to work with, and with “SEO pricing,” they want to know how much they can expect to spend on SEO services should they decide to hire a company.

 So how is this high-value to you?
 You can create a series of articles with your content that leads the customer from one page to the next, reducing your bounce rate.
-You could showcase various companies and why they are the best and include their prices, what to expect, and more.
-You’re providing the information people are looking for and keeping them on your site longer in the process.
+You could showcase various companies and why they are the best, including their prices, what to expect, and more.
+You’re providing the information people seek and keeping them on your site longer.

 Turn the high-value keywords into headlines that attract clicks and social shares.
 Remember, don’t stuff keywords.
 Instead, focus on keeping the content written for the user, and include other words and phrases in the text that would naturally be part of the conversation.

-Split-testing tools allow you to test everything from the colors you use on your site, to the layout, copy, call to action, button placement, and more.
-It works by delivering two different versions of your website to your visitors randomly.
+Split-testing tools allow you to test everything from the colors you use on your site to the layout, copy, call to action, button placement, and more.
+It works by randomly delivering two different versions of your website to your visitors.
 When you test one element at a time and pay attention to the analytics data on each release, you know what your audience prefers.
 The more split testing you do, the more refined your design becomes, allowing you to decrease your bounce rate and increase your conversion rate.

 Your meta description is the short description that appears underneath your link in the search engines.
-It describes what the user should find on the page when they click it and is free advertising for you.
-Use the description entice readers to click.
+It describes what users should find on the page when they click it and is free advertising.
+Use the description to entice readers to click.